AkravasTheWise/AkravasTheWise.github.io/_posts/2023-09-12-IPT-recruiting-23.md

 # How do I apply?

-In order to apply, you must send me a short pre-study report on one of the problems of the [IPT 2024 list](https://iptnet.info/wp-content/uploads/2023/09/problem-list24.pdf).
-You can choose between the following:
+In order to apply, you must send me a short pre-study report on one of the problems of the [IPT problem list]([https://iptnet.info/wp-content/uploads/2023/09/problem-list24.pdf](https://iptnet.info/problems/)).
-* Galton Board
-* Jumpy hoop
-* Salty shapes
-* Alcohol soundcheck
-* Bubbles under a wet glass

 In your report, outline your initial reactions to the problem.
 Pose these questions: How would you go about it?
 Are there relevant equations or principles to consider?
 Can you conceive an experimental setup to systematically change the variables of the phenomenon??